P-p-H-d/mlib/README.md

 }
 ```

-There are two ways a container can known what is the oplist of a type:
+There are two ways a container can known which oplist is to be used for the type:

 * either the oplist is passed explicitly for each definition of container and for the `M_LET` and `M_EACH` macros,
 * or the oplist is registered globally by defining a new macro starting with the prefix `M_OPL_` and finishing with the name of type (don't forget the parenthesis and the suffix _t if needed).
 The macros performing the definition of container and the `M_LET` and `M_EACH` will test if such macro is defined.
 If it is defined, it will be used.
 Otherwise, default methods are used.